ozgeahras/travel-journey-with-react/README.md

 ## Create the App

-- npm create vite@latest travel-journey-with-react --template vue
+- npm create vite@latest travel-journey-with-react --template react

 ### How to run